navins94/dynamic-table/README.md

 ## Possible Improvements

 1. **Error Handling**: Right now, the application doesn't handle errors from the HTTP request.
 In the future, we could add error handling and user notifications for such events.
-2. **Better Form Validation**: We can improve form validation ex - checking if same filter is already added or not
-3. **Better interfaces**: We can add proper interfaces
+2. **Better interfaces**: We can add proper interfaces
-4. **Better pagination**: We can improve the pagination UI/UX by providing numbers instead of prev, next page
+3. **Better pagination**: We can improve the pagination UI/UX by providing numbers instead of prev, next page
-5. **Additional Functionality**: Features like sorting and multi-filtering on the same column could be added.
+4. **Additional Functionality**: Features like sorting and multi-filtering on the same column could be added.
-6. **Responsiveness**: Make the application responsive for various screen sizes and devices.
+5. **Responsiveness**: Make the application responsive for various screen sizes and devices.
-7. **Accessibility**: Ensure the application meets accessibility standards to cater to all users, including those with disabilities.
+6. **Accessibility**: Ensure the application meets accessibility standards to cater to all users, including those with disabilities.
-8. **Testing**: The application currently lacks automated tests.
+7. **Testing**: The application currently lacks automated tests.
 Adding unit and end-to-end tests would ensure that the application behaves as expected as new features are added or changes are made.
-9. **Review the codebase**: for any areas of improvement, code duplication, or optimization opportunities.
+8. **Review the codebase**: for any areas of improvement, code duplication, or optimization opportunities.